cdfoundation/toc/process/vacancies.md

 # Vacancies Policy

+These policy cover the cases of TOC members changing affiliation and temporarily or permanently leaving the TOC.
+For any case that cannot be resolved through this policy, the CDF Governing Board may decide how to proceed.

 ## Leave of Absence

 Any member of the TOC is welcome to take leave from being a TOC member, for any reason (which they are not required to disclose).
 The leave must be communicated to the other TOC members via an email to the TOC email list.
 The actions taken will depend on both of: